cgw2023/SinglePlayerSleep/README.md

 http://dev.bukkit.org/bukkit-plugins/singleplayersleep/

+If you use Java 8, this version will work with 1.10. https://github.com/JoelGodOfwar/SinglePlayerSleep/raw/master/1.10-jar/SinglePlayerSleep.jar

 ## Introduction

 First Off, I watch several Hermitcrafters, and after seeing them have issues with their Single Player Sleep command block, rain messes it up.
 I decided to make this simple plugin.